-- Communication and Media Studies (B.A.)
-Clayton State's newest program provides students with a theoretical understanding of communication and with practical skills in professional writing and speaking. - Psychology and Human Services (B.S.)
+- History (B.A.)
+Clayton State's newest program provides graduates with opportunities to work in the new state and national archives next to campus. - Communication and Media Studies (B.A.)
+This program provides students with a theoretical understanding of communication and with practical skills in professional writing and speaking. - Psychology and Human Services (B.S.)
 This program prepares graduates for employment in public, non-profit, and private agencies. - Business (B.B.A.)
-Majors include Accounting, Management, Marketing, and General Business. - Nursing, Dental Hygiene, and Health Care Management/ Administration (B.S.N., B.S.D.H., B.S., or B.A.S.)
-Each of these has two approaches:

-- >> option for new students who are not yet R.N.'s or hygienists or administrators - >> option for R.N.'s or hygienists or allied health specialists who already hold a career associate degree. - Applied Biology (B.S.)
-The Applied Biology major covers several biology careers and also provides pre-professional preparation in medicine, dentistry, veterinary medicine, and physical therapy. - Integrative Studies (B.A. or B.S.)
-This degree includes pre-law, general liberal arts, and various interdisciplinary options. - Information Technology (B.I.T.)
-Students start with a certificate and cover such topics as programming languages, software development, web page production, database management, and e-commerce security.
+Majors include Accounting, Management, Marketing, and General Business.
+Tracks are available in Finance and Logistics. - - Each of these has two approaches: - >> option for new students who are not yet R.N.'s or hygienists or administrators - >> option for R.N.'s or dental hygienists or allied health specialists who already hold a career associate degree. - Biology (B.S.)
+The Biology major covers several biology careers and also provides pre-professional preparation in medicine, dentistry, veterinary medicine, and physical therapy. - Integrative Studies (B.A. or B.S.)
+This degree includes pre-law, general liberal arts, and various interdisciplinary options.

 - Managerial options for those who hold technical associate degrees (B.A.S.)
-The B.A.S. is for advancement-minded professionals holding associate degrees in such technical fields as office administration, electronics, paralegal, computer technology, and many others. - Teacher Education (B.A.)
-CCSU prepares graduates for certification in the middle grades (4-8). - Music (B.A. and B.M.)
-Clayton State offers a B.A. in music for more general interests and a B.M. with major programs in performance and composition. - Other fields (A.A. and A.S.)
-Students can start at Clayton State and take the first two years of many other baccalaureate programs including teacher education other than middle grades, liberal arts disciplines such as communications, and science- and math-related disciplines such as chemistry and engineering.
+The B.A.S. majors in Administrative Management and Technology Management for advancement-minded professionals holding associate degrees in such technical fields as office admin., electronics, paralegal, computer technology, and many others. - Teacher Education (B.A.)
+CCSU prepares graduates for certification in the middle grades (4 8). - Music (B.A. and B.M.)
+Clayton State offers a B.A. in music for more general musical interests and a B.M. with major programs in performance and composition. - Other fields (A.A. and A.S.)
+Students can start at Clayton State and take the first two years of many other baccalaureate programs including teacher education other than middle grades, liberal arts disciplines such as English, and science- and math-related disciplines such as chemistry and engineering.